jstrait/beats/README.markdown

 The latest stable version of Beats is 1.3.0, released on March 3, 2013.

 This release is for all you swingers out there.
-A new `Swing` declaration in the song header will cause the song to be played with either a swung 8th not or swung 16th note rhythm.
+A new `Swing` declaration in the song header will cause the song to be played with either a swung 8th note or swung 16th note rhythm.
 For example, take this song:

     Song:
       Tempo: 120